liyun1101/Gaussian-Bayes_and_KNN_on_Fashion_MNIST_Dataset/README.md

 *Figure 7.
 Accuracy with PCA and LDA*

+When the dimension number N is larger than 10, the PCA accuracy increases as N increases, however LDA accuracy is always the same.
+After referring to scikit-learn manual, components_number has a higher limit which is max(dimension_number - 1, class_number - 1).
+In this case, the class number is 10, so the higher limit for components number in LDA is 9.
+Which means in Figure 7, the LDA is always 9-dimensional.
+Thus, the accuracy keeps at a fixed value.

 ![Low PCA&LDA Parameters](visualization/KNN%20Accuracy%20vs%20PCA_LDA%20N%20Dimensions_Low.png)

 *Figure 8.
 Accuracy with Low PCA and LDA Value*

+Setting N under 10, both PCA and LDA accuracies are monotonically increasing.
+From Figure 7 and Figure 8, the default number of N is set to 30 in this project to get a stable result.

 ### Bayes vs KNN
 The gaussian based Bayes classifier is a simple self built class, thus the accuracy maybe lower than the built-in